How to shade the area between two lines in a line chart in Excel?

 Shade the area between two lines in a line chart by inserting helper columns

-Supposing you have a monthly sales table for two years and want to create a line chart for them and shade the area between the two lines in the chart.
+Suppose you have a monthly sales table for two years and want to create a line chart for them, shading the area between the two lines.
 Please do as follows to handle it.

 1. Firstly, you need to create two helper columns.